videojs/video.js/docs/guides/tech.md

   }
 }

-// Add our new Tech to the internal Tech list and to the back of the default tech order list videojs.registerTech('MyTech', MyTech);
+// Add our new Tech to the internal Tech list and to the end of the default tech order list
+// the techOrder will now look like this by default: `['html5', 'mytech']` videojs.registerTech('MyTech', MyTech);
 ```